Sitka Activities Resource Guide

 Kayaks and other boat rentals

-Fisherman's Quay Kayak and Canoe Fleet — free to guests on first come, first served basis
+Fisherman's Quay Kayak and Canoe Fleet (slideshow above) — free to guests on first come, first served basis

 - Fisherman's Quay bike fleet — free to guests on first come, first served basis